Unboxed-Software/solana-course/content/token-program.md

 Below is what `createAssociatedTokenAccount` does under the hood.

-1. Use `getAssociatedTokenAddress` to derive the associated token account address for the `mint` and `owner`
+1. Use `getAssociatedTokenAddress` to derive the associated token account address from the `mint` and `owner`
 2. Create a transaction using `createAssociatedTokenAccountInstruction`

 ```tsx